unixpickle/learn-compilers/README.md

 ## Running code

-To run `C??` code, you can either compile the code to a supported architecture (currently, only AArch64 for M-series Macs), or run the compiler's intermediate representation directly inside an interpreter.
+To run `C??` code, you can either compile the code to a supported target (currently AArch64 assembly for M-series Macs, or LLVM IR to target other architectures), or run the compiler's intermediate representation directly inside an interpreter.

 For example, let's run the [integer factorization example](examples/factorize/code).
 We can run it in the interpreter like so